MrMicrowaveOven/AlgorithmsCurriculum/SF/w12d5-and-beyond.md

 ## And beyond
+* There may be additional lectures next week.
+Some may be required.
-* You are required to come in by 10am every day until you are excused by your career coach.
+* You are also required to come in by 10am every day until you are excused by your career coach.
 * Even after being excused, continue coming back to a/A.  Students that search from the office benefit from a better work environment and find jobs faster.
 * Continue applying to 10 places and adding 10 companies to Jobberwocky every weekday.
 Not applying will result in strikes.
-* There may be additional lectures next week.
-Some may be required.
 * If you finish the a/A mock interview problems
     * Practice [these tests][algo-specs]
     * Try [Codility][codility]